twsouthwick/poshgit2/README.md

-posh-git
+﻿poshgit2
 ========

 A set of PowerShell scripts which provide Git/PowerShell integration

 ### Prompt for Git repositories
    The prompt within Git repositories can show the current branch and the state of files (additions, modifications, deletions) within.
+This is based off of posh-git, but watches the repos in the background with libgit2.
+The result is it is faster to display staus, which is very noticeable on larger repos.

 ### Tab completion
    Provides tab completion for common commands when using git.